Skip to main content

 This session will introduce you to the steps in the systematic review process, and the support services that Northwestern Libraries provides.
 Topics covered include different types of reviews, what to do before starting a review, software & tools, and scaling down projects using systematic review techniques.
 This session is geared towards faculty, postdocs, graduate students, and other researchers.

-This workshop is presented by Lauren McKeen McDonald, Open Education Librarian; and Jason Kruse, Undergraduate Engagement Librarian.
+This workshop is presented by Jason Kruse, Undergraduate Engagement Librarian.

 A Northwestern Zoom Account is required to access this session.